This is a guest post from Varada Patwardhan from Xebrio.

 Step 2: Establish a leadership development plan

-Chalk out a plan for enhancing leadership and achieving the projected organisational goals efficiently and rapidly.
-This should be a baseline, boilerplate version of a program, that aims to improve all the most common and essential areas where leaders fall short and can be customised and developed further.
+Chalk out a plan for enhancing leadership and achieving the projected organizational goals efficiently and rapidly.
+This should be a baseline, boilerplate version of a program, that aims to improve all the most common and essential areas where leaders fall short and can be customized and developed further.

 It is necessary to understand the value and the return on investment on a leadership development plan since the support and buy-in of senior leaders is essential for it to achieve its intended purpose.

-Once a new leader is appointed, map the organisational goals and business strategy to the skills and talents of the leader for the optimal growth of the individual and the organisation.
+Once a new leader is appointed, map the organizational goals and business strategy to the skills and talents of the leader for the optimal growth of the individual and the organization.

-Step 4: Customise the growth and development plan
+Step 4: Customize the growth and development plan

 Tweak the pre-established, boilerplate plan to improve and develop the new leader, based on his leadership personality.
-Build a selection of specialised training programs with the help of experts.
+Build a selection of specialized training programs with the help of experts.

-This step can start with questioning whether specialised training is required and if it is, to what extent.
+This step can start with questioning whether specialized training is required and if it is, to what extent.

 Tom Roth, CEO of Wilson Learning, says, “If leadership development is the answer, what’s the problem?”

-See if the changes you set out to make with a leadership plan will address and solve problems the organisation faces, or should you put your resources to use in some other way.
+See if the changes you set out to make with a leadership plan will address and solve problems the organization faces, or should you put your resources to use in some other way.

-If it will solve such issues and make the organisation more efficient, fill the leadership gap with specialised executive coaching.
-Customised assimilation plans evidently better assist the leader to succeed.
+If it will solve such issues and make the organization more efficient, fill the leadership gap with specialized executive coaching.
+Customized assimilation plans evidently better assist the leader to succeed.

 Step 5: Facilitate leader assimilation

-Bring the new leader up to speed with the social dynamic and the organisational culture.
+Bring the new leader up to speed with the social dynamic and the organizational culture.
 Encourage the teammates and the leader to interact and bond.